Code-Institute-Submissions/eeefitness/README.md

 ## Features

-The project consists of five different pages, all of which can be accessed through the menu in the navigation bar.
+The project consists of six different pages, all of which can be accessed through the menu in the navigation bar.

 #### Consistent features across all pages:
 - The fixed navigation bar containing the menu at the top of the page is consistent across all pages, however it has been condensed into a drop-down menu on tablet and mobile devices in order to streamline the appearance.